theredlabscom/php-fpm/README.md

-*last update: 2015-01-13*
+*last update: 2015-01-14*

 # PHP Docker Container

-This is a docker image based on the official [PHP docker container](https://hub.docker.com/_/php/)
+This is a docker image based on the official [PHP docker container](https://hub.docker.com/_/php/) with additional modules enabled.

 ## Usage